MH-Jnt-Yoou/Soil-Metagenome-reanalysis-1/README.md

 # Overview

 We gathered pre-existed 16S paddy soil metagenome amplicon sequences and 16S rice metagenome amplicon sequences.
-Our purpose for the reanalysis is to find out a new trend between soil metagenome conducted in the different location, ampling conditions, and the analysis protocol.
+Our purpose for the reanalysis is to find out a new trend between paddy soil metagenome conducted in the different location, ampling conditions, and the analysis protocol.
 Our result suggests a new viewpoint to avoid ambiguity which serves as a bottle neck for agricultural microbiome research.